 The SI-Master BS8-D is an extended SI control.
 In addition to being programmable by you like any other control, it can also be used as a Time Master, and as an Extended Time Master.
 A Time Master allows the quick setting of the real-time clocks in other controls.
 As Extended Time Master it additionally clears the backup memory of the other controls.
-See the downloads section below for more info.
+Click the link below to watch an instructional video.

 The BSF8 Timing Control comes as either a "display top" (DT) unit or a "display bottom" (DB) unit.
 This distinction refers to the location of the LCD readout on the control - either on the top or the bottom of the unit.
 In general, if a control is to have a control code sticker on its top surface, the "display bottom" unit is recommended.
 The DB unit is available in blue or red.
 The DT unit is available in blue only.
 Every control station you order will come with a control sticker of your choice.

 This control is mainly useful as part of a radio control system.
 It transmits the information of a punch by a non Air+ 'card'/finger stick to a nearby SRR receiver.
 Since Air+ finger sticks aren't physically inserted, it does not transmit for those cards, but by programming this type of control as a beacon control, with Radio set to "Send Last Record", the Air+ itself will transmit the punch info to the nearby SRR receiver.